 Courses in Spanish (SPAN)

-110, 120 Elementary Spanish I, II (3, 3)
+110 Elementary Spanish I (3)

-Introduction to the study of Spanish language and culture through classroom and laboratory instruction.
-For beginners and those referred by placement test or departmental evaluation.
+Introduction to the study of Spanish language and cultures through classroom instruction and outside work.
+For beginners who have not previously studied Spanish and for those referred by departmental placement exam.
 Fall and Spring.